Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 A parameter: angles

-**An:min:max:home**
+**Aactnr:min:max:home**

+* actnr is the actuator number, starting with 1
+* min is the minium angle for rotary axis and minimum position in mm for prismatic axis
-Defining minimun and maximum angles of the actuator.
-Home is the angle which is set when the endstop is triggered.
-The home angle can be outside min and max.
-The endstop can be low or high.
+* max is the maximum angle or position
+* home is the home position in degrees or mm.
+The value can be outside min and max, the endstop can be low or high type

 Example:
 * A1:-180.0:180.0:0.0 means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)

 # M669 B parameter: axisTypes, special
 **B"axisTypes=[R]|[P]|[p]*"**

-defines the type of the axes
+defines the type of the axes.
+This **parameter is mandatory**.

 * R means rotational/revolute, units are degrees, speeds e.g. degrees/min
 * P means prismatic/linear, units are mm
 * p (lower case p) means passive joint without actuator with parallelogram (see 4 axis palletized robot type)

-* the number of letters define the number of actuator or parallelogram axes
+The parameter must be set correct, otherwise kinematics will not calculate correctly.

 Examples:

 * B"axisTypes=RRRRRR" means 6 axis robot with rotational axes
-* B"axisTypes=RRP" means serial scara with third axis being prismatic
+* B"axisTypes=RRP" means serial scara with third axis being prismatic, i. e. two rotary arms and one linear Z axis
 * B"axisTypes=PPP" means 3 axis cartesian printer with three prismatic axes
 * B"axisTypes=PPPRRR" means cartesian printer with additional spheric 3 axis head
-* B"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes
+* B"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes.
+With a rotary axis at the head, the order will be different like RPPPR
 * B"axisTypes=RRRp" means 4 axis palletized
 * B"axisTypes=RRRpR" means 4 axis palletized with 4th actuator, so 5 axes in total